Swissgrid-AG-External/coding_challenges/SWE_platform_security/README.md

 ### 1. Write the Function Code

 The Azure function code has some intenional blank lines marked with a `TODO:`.
 Fill in the missign code to make the function work.
 > Hint: `just run-once` should output some logs.
-The last line of the logs is `Saved to blob: results_YYYMMDD_HHmmSS.csv`.
+The last line of the logs is `Saved to blob: results_YYYYmmdd_HHMMSS.csv`.

 ### 2. Security Review
 Identify as many security issues as you can across the entire codebase (Terraform, Python, deployment process).
 For each issue: